gkopendev/SHM_to_websockets/readme.txt

  This is a demo to show python can access C shared memory and message queue.
 First attempt to creating a seamless C shared memory data to web.
  Good e.g to demonstrate using SHM and message queues between C and python.

+ Front end plans to use plotly.js/chart.js for plotting streamed data